stefan-hoeck/idris2-streams/README.md

 useful, the real use case for libraries such as this one is to stream data coming from and going to `IO` sources and sinks: Files, sockets, databases.

-Here's a second example, which reads a text file line by line and converts all numeric entries from degrees Fahrenheit to Celsius.
+Here's a new example, which reads a text file line by line and converts all numeric entries from degrees Fahrenheit to Celsius.
+We now start running our examples in the `Async` monad, which gives us powerful concurrency primitives and non-blocking I/O capabilities.

 ```idris
 0 Prog : Type -> Type